Integration Checklist for HRIS and ICHRA Platforms: 2026

 During the design phase, you’ll finalize the technical approach (like a native connector or custom API) and create detailed data maps.
 This is also when you confirm your vendor’s security posture, ensuring they have certifications like SOC 2 and will sign a HIPAA Business Associate Agreement (BAA) to protect PHI.

-3. Test Everything with Realistic Scenarios
+3. Test Everything with a Clear Schedule

-4. Implement Error Monitoring and Alerting
+4. Implement Error Monitoring and Visibility

 Ensuring Security, Compliance, and Reporting